pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Backend search] `key` and `index` columns have been added to the search index.
 Run `./bin/console pimcore:search-backend-reindex` to reindex.
 - [Cache] Pimcore use DoctrineDbalAdapter instead of PdoAdapter by default now.
 - Removed `ocramius/package-versions` dependency.
 If you rely on it, please add it to your own `composer.json`.
+- [Permissions] Added an extra check about [system permission](https://pimcore.com/docs/pimcore/current/Development_Documentation/Administration_of_Pimcore/Users_and_Roles.html#page_System-Permissions) in element `isAllowed()` method, please make sure your custom implementations are not affected by this change.
+  Listing, grid, tree view are not severely affected as the main permission is checked on a Kernel event level that prevents the page to be shown and prevents any process that iterate isAllowed() calls.
+  The only cases could be affected are those where the workspace are set but master permissions are disallowed, before this change, it could lead to (not intended) false positive.

 ## 10.4.2
 - When maintenance mode is active, all commands are prevented from starting (not just commands inheriting from `AbstractCommand`).